Andidy/frontier/README.md

 ![Preview of Wang Blob Tiles](./screenshots/wang_blob_example.png)

 And here I've added a way to have multiple variants of the subtiles which construct the Wang Blob Tile graphics.
+You can see some of the subtile variants along the top water edge.

 ![Wang Blob Tiles With Variants](./screenshots/wang_blob_with_subtile_variants.png)